 If the expirationCounter attribute is set, then it shall be decreased by one when the Originator successfully sends the Notify request primitive.
-If the counter equals to zero ('0'), the corresponding <crossResourceSubscription> resource shall be deleted as described in 7.4.58.2.4.
+If the counter equals to zero (‘0’), the corresponding <crossResourceSubscription> resource shall be deleted as described in 7.4.58.2.4.

 Send the notification to the notificationURI using the procedure defined in clause 7.5.1.2.2.
+The subscribedTo attribute shall not be included in the notification.

 "Wait for Response primitive" procedure.